Back to Top

 Learning New Codes and Skills

-Honor classes cannot learn a previously unknown Code or Code Skill (i.e. putting the first code point into Honor Strike) unless they are taught/instructed by a Mentor (aka Code Trainer) that knows the corresponding skill.
-If assigning additional code points to an already known code skill, then no trainer is required and the point can be assigned immediately (i.e. increasing the number of code points in Honor Strike from 1 to 2).
+Honor classes cannot learn a previously unknown Code or Code Skill (i.e. putting the first code point into Rank1 Honor Strike) unless they are taught/instructed by a Mentor (aka Code Trainer) that knows the corresponding skill.
+If assigning additional points to an already known code skill, then no trainer is required and the point can be assigned immediately (i.e. increasing the number of code points in Honor Strike from 1 to 2).
 This represents an Honor class honing their skills rather than actually learning a new skill.
+Oaths and Virtues may or may not require training depending on the nature of the Oath or Virtue, and whether it is specifically prescribed by some sort of Honor based order or organization, and whether they occur organically or if they must be sworn in the witness of others.

 It is sometimes possible to find a wandering Honor class (that also happens to be an appropriate Code Trainer) that is willing to impart their knowledge for a price.
 The going rate for learning a new Honor Code Skill in this manner is 24 gold.
 However, there is typically no cost associated with learning a new Code Skill when the Honor class is taught by an organization they belong to (i.e. a Knightly Order).
 In some role-playing specific instances, it may also be reasonable to assume that a skill is taught at no cost (i.e. a father teaching his son or a retired Knight passing on a skill to his young protégé).